practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Hy/README.md

 ```

 <br/>

+### A faster Python program with an idea from functional programming

 Let's transpile the "speed part" of the Hy microbenchmark program into its Python program, and time measure that: